scripting/fargoPublisher/README.md

 ### Todo list

+I had to not use the CNAME in testing yesterday.
+Verify that it works.

+Make the port a configurable option.

+Stats!

+"This type of response MUST NOT have a body.
+Ignoring data passed to end()."

+Clean up console log.
+Too noisy.

 When you go to dave.smallpict.com, the rendered website is displayed or the OPML.
 A choice must be made.